olyviero/vsc-settings-generator/README.md

 ## 📝 Description

-Simple CLI tool to generate a `.vscode/settings.json` file with custom project title and color customizations for the Visual Studio Code interface.
+Simple CLI tool to generate a `.vscode/settings.json` file with custom project title, colors and Next.js (optional) helpers for the Visual Studio Code interface.

 ---